VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 directory layout, dependency generation and have different packaging support.
 This will also require a specification.

-The installer and configuration would need to be addressed as well as the updater process, these would need specification as appropriate and will be later in the process.
+The installer and configuration management would need to be addressed as well as the updater process, these would need specification as appropriate and will be later in the process.

 Alternatives
 ============